 The Art of Learning

-I am an educator, yet my students are amongst my greatest teachers.
-I am successful only when I succeed in passing on my love for learning.
-If asked to surmise my educational philosophy it would simply be that the art of teaching is practiced, never mastered.
+I was a professional educator.
+These days my students are amongst my greatest teachers.
+I am more interested in the sharing of knowledge with my fellow humans for the betterment of mind, body, and spirit.
+I am content only when I succeed in passing on my love for learning.
+If asked to surmise my life philosophy it would simply be that the art of living is practiced, never mastered.
 It is constant, never static.
-It is passion shared.
+It is a passion shared.

 My yoga has changed and mellowed over the years.
-I turned 53 this year and have had to honor my body in that process.
+I will be 57 this year and have had to honor my body in that process.
 My yoga is a little more Yin than Yang some days and I am cool with that.
-I can still balance, invert and sweat my way through a 90-minute class so I cannot complain!
+I can still balance, invert, and sweat my way through even the most physical of classes, but really, who wants to do that anymore?
 I might just have to agree with my friend who told me your yoga is different but its importance will continue to be better and more meaningful every year.

-As I continue on a path toward an advanced certification in the Classics of Yoga this year I am grateful and proud to be a part of such a wonderful life community.
-My commitment is to walk with the joy of knowing I can and do, without the pain of mind or body and celebrate the success of others doing the same.
+My commitment is to walk with the joy of knowing I can and do, without the pain of mind or body, and celebrate the success of others doing the same.